PyDataAmsterdam/amsterdam.pydata.org/content/sponsor.md

 ### Do Sponsor Talks and Tutorials Go Through the Regular Review Process?
-Host and Platinum sponsors are able to present a talk or tutorial at the event.
+Diamond and Platinum sponsors are able to present a talk or tutorial at the event.
 While sponsor talks and tutorials do not go through the regular review process, presentation proposals must be submitted for approval by the review committee.
 The committee will help ensure that your presentation’s content is appropriate and relevant to the audience at the event.